hfndb/cookware-texts/parts/notes/readme.md

 + 'Save' or 'update' became 'retain' as in retaining a note.
 + 'Open' or something like a [Select](https://en.wikipedia.org/wiki/Select_%28SQL%29) in SQL language became 'scan' as in scanning notes.

 Yes, I agree.
 Only using other terms, words, doesn't make a program really different.
-In which way this program is really different than others, I for now preserve as a mystery 😄
+In which way this program could become really different than others, I for now preserve as a mystery 😄

 ## Variants